NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/neurodeskapp.md

 Neurodesk App stores data in ~/neurodesktop-storage for Linux and Mac, or C:/neurodesktop-storage for Windows, as default.

-## Add Custom Data Directory
+## Add a Custom Data Directory

 Neurodesk App stores its data in the following locations:

-- By default, /home/jovyan/neurodesktop-storage in the app (which is binded with local directory ~/neurodesktop-storage in Unix or C:/neurodesktop-storage in Windows)
+- By default, /home/jovyan/neurodesktop-storage in the app (which is bound with local directory ~/neurodesktop-storage in Unix or C:/neurodesktop-storage in Windows)

-- By choice, in the setting window below, select `Additional Directory` on the left side bar, click `Change` button to select the local directory, then click `Apply & restart`.
+- By choice, in the settings window below, select `Additional Directory` on the left side bar, click `Change` button to select the local directory, then click `Apply & restart`.
 The next time you start the app, the data from the local directory can be found in /home/jovyan/data.

 ![Additional Directory](/neurodeskapp/additional_dir.png "Add data")